 The ratio of male to female plants, and how they are arranged, has implications on the amount of canopy available for growing fruit.
-Obviously, the closer a female flower is to a male flower the more likely it is to achieve full pollination.
-The two main options are Strip Males or Matrix Males (also called female opposing)
+The closer a female flower is to a male flower the more likely it is to achieve full pollination.
+The two main options are Strip Males or Opposing Female (also called Matrix Male).